Action graphs and Catalan numbers: Abstract

 \section{Abstract}

 We introduce an inductively defined sequence of directed graphs and prove that the number of edges added at step $k$ is equal to the $k$th Catalan number.
-Furthermore, we establish an isomorphism between the set of edges adjoined at step $k$ and the set of planar rooted trees with $k$ edges.
+Furthermore, we establish a bijection between the set of edges adjoined at step $k$ and the set of planar rooted trees with $k$ edges.